bytecodealliance/wasmtime/cranelift/docs/langref.rst

         Note that some textbooks define an EBB as a maximal *subtree* in the control flow graph where only the root can be a join node.
 This definition is not equivalent to Cretonne EBBs.

+    EBB parameter
+        A formal parameter for an EBB is an SSA value that dominates everything in the EBB.
+For each parameter declared by an EBB, a corresponding argument value must be passed when branching to the EBB.
+The function's entry EBB has parameters that correspond to the function's parameters.

+    EBB argument
+        Similar to function arguments, EBB arguments must be provided when branching to an EBB that declares formal parameters.
+When execution begins at the top of an EBB, the formal parameters have the values of the arguments passed in the branch.

     function signature
         A function signature describes how to call a function.
 It consists of: